Climate Change Negotiations

 The Paris Agreement was adopted at COP21 in Paris, France in December 2015 as a new international framework for greenhouse gas reductions in the post-2020 period.
 This agreement is fair and applicable to all Parties, which is what Japan had advocated since the adoption of Kyoto-Protocol.
 Japan will work with other countries to develop guidelines for the Paris Agreement to realize effective greenhouse gas reductions by all Parties.

-This Page introduces various aspects on climate change negotiations such as a history of the negotiations, the international frameworks for climate change including the Paris Agreement and Japan’s initiative in this area.
+This Page introduces the international frameworks for climate change and Japan’s initiative in this area.

 Climate change is inextricably intertwined with energy issues.
 The Ministry of Foreign Affairs actively promotes energy diplomacy, especially renewable energy diplomacy, taking into account the current trends of international discussions on energy.